 Have you been to an event at the Dome recently?
 We’d love to hear what you think about the new sound system.

 About the Author:

 David McGhee is a Principal Consultant and Security Engineer with Ross & Baruzzini.
-With over 20 years of experience as a security engineer with strengths in security and technology planning, engineering and construction management, he has spent his career delivering cross enterprise information technology and security solutions on a variety of electrical and special systems projects for diverse group of markets including government, commercial and transportation.
+With over 20 years of experience as a security engineer with strengths in security and technology planning, engineering, and construction management, he has spent his career delivering cross-enterprise information technology and security solutions on a variety of electrical and special systems projects for a diverse group of markets including government, commercial, and transportation.
 Clients prize his comprehensive experience in the changing world of security technology and his ability to work effectively in team environments and consistently get the job done right.